nwuAI/CWNet/README.md

 by Zhan Li, Jianjun Zeng, Yuning Wang, Yisong Han, Chengpeng Nie, Songdi Wu, Qinru Sun

-* We provide related codes and configuration files to reproduce the "CWNet: Convolution and Wavelet Cooperated CNN-Transformer architecture for Retinal Vessel Segmentation"
+* We provide related codes and configuration files to reproduce the "Multi-Direction Convolution and Transformer Network for Retinal Vessel Segmentation"

 ## Introduction
 Our paper propose a Multi-Direction Convolution and Transformer Network for Retinal Vessel Segmentation (MCNet) by integrating convolution, wavelet and transformer together.
 The